mplumer/disney-plus-clone/README.md

   <h3 align="center">Disney+ Clone</h3>

   <p align="center">
-    Looks like Disney+  ...but its not.
-Just a fun project to learn Firebase and keep the React/Redux skills fresh.
+    Looks like Disney+ ...but its not!
+Just a fun project to practice/showcase my skills in React/Redux, Styled-Components and Firebase.
     <br />
     <a href="https://github.com/mplumer/disney-plus-clone"><strong>Explore the docs »</strong></a>
     <br />